cornucopia-rs/cornucopia/README.md

 You can omit `tokio-postgres` feature flags for `json`, `time`, `uuid`, `eui48` and their corresponding crates if you don't need them.

 ### Cornucopia CLI
-Aside from the dependencies, you will need the lightweight `cornucopia` cli to generate your Rust modules.
+Aside from the dependencies, you will need the `cornucopia` cli to generate your Rust modules.
 This can be done via a simple `cargo install cornucopia` which will pull the latest binary and install it in your `cargo` path.

 ## Concepts
 This section explain a bit more about how cornucopia works.
-If you just want to get started, take a look at the examples folder.
+If you just want to get started, you should take a look at the [basic example](https://github.com/LouisGariepy/cornucopia/tree/main/examples/basic).

 Cornucopia is pretty simple to use.
 Your migrations and queries should each reside in a dedicated folder, and from there the CLI takes care of the rest for you.
 In the next sections, we'll explore the basic usage, but feel free to explore the CLI's whole interface using the `--help` option at any point.